Shop

 There are rules.

-Glacial advancement of seasonal festivities applies better to pumpkin spice season than any other.
-For instance, Starbucks and Nabisco already have their various fall flavored products on shelves, the latter despite mild customer pushback.
-Apparently, folks want to enjoy sweet autumnal goodies while still rocking their beach bods.
+Glacial advancement of seasonal festivities applies better to the pumpkin spice season than any other.
+For instance, Starbucks and Nabisco already have their various fall-flavored products on shelves, the former one day earlier than last year—which was apparently news.

-Afterall, the craft beer consumer isn’t a monolith; not everyone who drinks craft is a beer geek.
+After all, the craft beer consumer isn’t a monolith; not everyone who drinks craft is a beer geek.
 Some people just like good beer and aren’t compelled to pick apart their beer down to the last ester; those people like pumpkin beer.
-Diehard brew nuts, on the other hand, well: They don’t.
+On the other hand, die-hard brew nuts: They don’t.

-Ages ago, before pumpkin spice became a late night TV punchline and was dubbed “basic,” pumpkin beers had a moment in the spotlight.
-But for the last five or so years now, pumpkin beers have seemingly faded from the limelight.
+Ages ago, before pumpkin spice became a late-night TV punchline and was dubbed “basic,” pumpkin beers had a moment in the spotlight.
+But for the last seven or so years now, pumpkin beers have seemingly faded from the limelight.

 It’s The Great Pumpkin Beer Popularity Contest, Charlie Brown

-Fran Caradonna, CEO of Schlafly Beer in Saint Louis, Missouri, went straight to Webster’s for answers when speaking with Hop Culture.
-“I looked up the word ‘popular’,” says Caradonna, “and it means ‘liked by a lot of people,’ which [pumpkin beer] certainly is today.”
-Schlafly’s sold more beer in July than they have in a single month in five years, according to Caradonna.
-Most of that was Oktoberfest and Pumpkin Ale, which goes back to her point about popularity: A lot of people like pumpkin beer; ergo, pumpkin beer is popular.
+Fran Caradonna, former CEO and now an advisor to Schlafly Beer in Saint Louis, Missouri, went straight to Webster’s for answers when she spoke with Hop Culture two years ago.
+“I looked up the word ‘popular,’” says Caradonna, “and it means ‘liked by a lot of people,’ which [pumpkin beer] certainly is today.”
+In July of 2022, Schlafly’s sold more beer than they had in a single month in five years, according to Caradonna.
+Most of that was Oktoberfest and Pumpkin Ale, which goes back to her point about popularity: Many people like pumpkin beer; ergo, pumpkin beer is popular.

 But Caradonna has another word worth defining in the conversation about pumpkin beer: “trendy.”
-The best synonym for trendy?
+What is the best synonym for trendy?
 “Fashionable.”
 “It’s easy to see that pumpkin beer isn’t fashionable anymore,” explains Caradonna.

-In fact, pumpkin beer hasn’t been in vogue for about a decade.
-The style’s time in the sun came in the mid to late aughts, before tripping, faceplanting, and stumbling downhill.
+In fact, pumpkin beer hasn’t been in vogue for over a decade.
+The style’s time in the sun came in the mid- to late aughts before tripping, face planting, and stumbling downhill.

 The Atlantic first reported on the style’s divisiveness in 2011 while other outlets picked up the thread years after the fact.

-For Phil Markowski, Master Brewer for and co-founder of Stratford, Connecticut’s Two Roads Brewing Co., pumpkin ale’s dip in reputation hasn’t made an impact on production of their own pumpkin ale, Roadsmary’s Baby.
-The rum barrel aged brew remains stable.
+For Phil Markowski, brewmaster and co-founder of Stratford, Connecticut’s Two Roads Brewing Co., pumpkin ale’s reputation dip hasn’t impacted the production of their own pumpkin ale, Roadsmary’s Baby.
+The rum barrel-aged brew remains stable.
 But he has noticed the trend come and go.

-That includes archetypal brands like Shipyard Pumpkinhead Ale and Southern Tier Pumking.
-Although the latter missed 2021’s top ten best selling pumpkin beers and the former came in fifth.
+That includes archetypal brands like Shipyard Pumpkinhead Ale and Southern Tier Pumpking.
+Although, a few years ago, the latter missed the top ten best-selling pumpkin beers, and the former came in fifth.

 Thinking Twice About Pumpkin Spice